ahandsomeChineseboy/inet/tutorials/queueing/doc/Queue.rst

 Packet Queue
 ============

+This step demonstrates the :ned:`PacketQueue` module, which stores a configurable number of packets.

 In this step, packets are produced periodically (randomly) by an active packet source (:ned:`ActivePacketSource`).
 The packets are collected periodically (randomly) by an active packet sink (:ned:`ActivePacketSink`).
 The source and the sink is connected